Fabian Molina

 Fabian Molina (born 8 July 1990) is a Swiss politician who currently serves on the National Council for the Social Democratic Party since 2018.
 He succeeded Tim Guldimann and became the youngest member of the National Council (Switzerland) ever to be elected aged 28.
 He previously served as President of the Young Socialists between 2014 and 2016 as well as on the Cantonal Council of Zürich from 2017 to 2018.
 Since 2019, he is co-president of Swissaid.

 Early life and education

-Molina was born 8 July 1990 in Uster, Switzerland to Jorge Molina, a print shop owner, who came to Switzerland from Chile in 1982 after being imprisoned thirteen times for socialist activisim and being a supporter of Salvador Allende.
+Molina was born 8 July 1990 in Uster, Switzerland to Jorge Molina, a print shop owner, who came to Switzerland from Chile in 1982 after being imprisoned thirteen times for socialist activism and being a supporter of Salvador Allende.
 He has two elder half-brothers and a younger brother and primarily was raised in Illnau-Effretikon.
 Molina completed his Matura in 2011, after failing one year prior and continued to study at University of Zürich where he majored in History and Philosophy (didn't graduate).